Czech government survives no-confidence vote | DW | 27.06.2019

-Prime Minister Andrej Babis' government has survived a no-confidence vote after facing massive protests over graft and conflict of interest allegations.
+Prime Minister Andrej Babis' government has survived a no-confidence vote after facing massive protests over graft and conflict of interest accusations.
 The parliamentary debate for the vote lasted 17 hours.

 Czech Prime Minister Andrej Babis' minority government survived a no-confidence vote early Thursday.

-The billionaire-turned-politician faces investigations into alleged fraud over EU subsidies and conflict of interest into the abuse of those funds by his business empire.
+The billionaire-turned-politician faces investigations into fraud accusations) (subsidies, conflict of interest and the abuse of those EU funds by his business empire.

 Read more: Billionaire Czech prime minister's business ties fuel corruption scandal